Delaware, Maryland and Virginia Railroad: History

+Pennsylvania Railroad Control

+In March 1891, the DMVR approached default on two mortgages totaling $600,000 and so the Philadelphia, Wilmington and Baltimore Railroad (PW&BR) took control of the company.
+The Delaware General Assembly met with DMVR directors and those of the PW&BR in order to avoid the default and keep the rail lines open.
+DMVR shareholders remained minority owners of the line until 1919, when they were unable to meet financial obligations, and the minority shares were sold to the Pennsylvania Railroad.

 By the 1910s the Pennsylvania Railroad had leased out or purchased the railroad, appearing on the Pennsylvania Railroad tables of the PRR section of the Official Guide of the Railways of North America.
 By the end of the 1920s the line was among those rail lines throughout the Delmarva Peninsula that the PRR fully acquired.

+In 1934 the DMVR bought the Milton Industrial Track, part of the Queen Anne's Railroad between Ellendale to Milton after the Queen Anne's went bankrupt.

 The Pennsylvania Railroad passenger trains operated along the route until the late 1940s, stopping at towns just a few miles inland from resort towns on the eastern coast of the Delmarva Peninsula.
-Frequency along the route dwindled from three trains in each direction at the opening of the 1910s to one train a day in each direction in 1941.
-The noteworthy towns along the route, south of Wilmington, Delaware consisted of:
+Frequency along the route dwindled from three trains in each direction in the early 1910s to one train a day in each direction in 1941.

+Service across the Lewes and Rehoboth Canal in Rehoboth was eliminated in the 1940's.

+Passenger service along the lines was eliminated by 1949.

+In 1956, the PRR abandoned the tracks between Snow Hill, Maryland and Franklin City, Virginia.

+In 1968, the PRR and its longtime rival New York Central Railroad merged to form the Penn Central Railroad and the former DMVR became part of that entity.